chocolatechimpcookie/cfc_vacantlots_bid/notes/cinasnotes_todo.md

             C) Add data, bid pages need associated account data.
             Account data needs to be accesible in other places or checked.

-Logout Link
-    1) Remove tokeng

-General Do
-    -Welcome should maybe just say map?
-    -There should be a way back to the map
-    -learn about factories

-Backend To do
-    -If you register with existing user login, the UI should tell the user.

 =====================================================================================